Devi Bhagavata – Devi:4.3.3-4.7.23

 • Varuna, growing angry, approached Brahma to seek justice.
 However, Brahma claimed he could not control Kashyapa.

 • Varuna then cursed Kashyapa, condemning him to be born in the cowherd caste among humans.
 His wives, Diti and Surasa, were also cursed to share his fate.
-This connects to the broader Yadava lineage (cowherds) in Indian mythology.
+This connects to the broader Yadava lineage (cowherds) in Indian mythology, which is detailed in narratives linked to the Devi Bhagavata Purana, especially where ancestral curses and divine incarnations shape dynastic destinies.

 Incarnation as Vasudeva and Devaki